This post may contain affiliate links. Please read our disclosure policy.

 • Spoon the melted chocolate over the berries.
 Lightly spread the chocolate over the berries with the back of a spoon.
 Alternatively, you can add the berries to the bowl with the chocolate and stir to coat, then transfer them to the muffin cups.

-• Sprinkle with coconut, if desired.
-Place in the refrigerator for 30 minutes, or until the chocolate has set firm.
+• Place in the refrigerator for 30 minutes, or until the chocolate has set firm.
 Remove from the muffin cups and serve cold.
 Store any remaining chocolate covered blueberries in the refrigerator.

 Notes